-For 30 years, Philip Morris ČR a.s. has been contributing significantly to charitable projects across a wide range of organizations and specializations.
-In 2021, four principal areas of support were chosen: education; care for carers; chance for a quality life; and environmental issues.
-Moreover, again in 2021, our assistance was aimed at mitigating the consequences of disasters or efforts to prevent them, whether it was a coronavirus pandemic or a devastating tornado which hit southern Moravia in June 2021.
+For more than 30 years, Philip Morris ČR a.s. has been contributing significantly to charitable projects across a wide range of organizations and specializations.
+Four principal areas of support were chosen: education; care for carers; chance for a quality life; and environmental issues.
+Moreover, during the year 2022, our assistance was aimed at mitigating the consequences of disasters or efforts to prevent them, whether it was an ongoing coronavirus pandemic or impact of the armed conflict in Ukraine.